Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies: Hybrid Voronoi Model

-Finally, we consider the case where the total mechanical force acting on each cell splits into two contributions.
-The first term regulates cell fluctuations, and the second one represents nucleus incompressibility.
-We thus write $\uv{F}_i$ as follows
+The total mechanical force $\boldsymbol{F}_i$ acting on each cell can be decomposed into two contributions: one governing cell shape fluctuations and the other enforcing nuclear incompressibility

-where $\epsilon$ is a parameter tuning the relative intensities of geometrical ($E_v$) and nuclear repulsion ($\Phi$) energies.
-Note that for $\epsilon = 0$ one recovers the active particle model while for $\epsilon = 1$ the system behaves as the standard Voronoi model.
-In Fig. (\ref{fig:1})a-b we depict the relevant features of the model.
-In particular, the term $E_v = \frac{1}{2} \sum_i^N E_v^i$ is the geometrical energetic contribution given by the Vertex energy: \beq E_v^i = K_p (p_i -p_0)^2 + K_A (A_i -A_0)^2 \eeq in which $p_i$ and $A_i$ represent the perimeter and area of cell $i$, respectively; $K_p$, $K_a$ are constants depending on the specific cell type.
-The area modulus $K_a$ determines how resistant a cell is to deviations from its preferred area.
+where $\epsilon$ is a parameter tuning the relative intensities of geometrical $E_v$ and nuclear repulsion $\Phi$ energies.
+Note that for $\epsilon\!=\!0$ one recovers an active soft-disk model, while for $\epsilon\!=\!1$ the system behaves as the standard Voronoi model.
+In Fig. (\ref{fig:1})a-b, we depict the relevant features of the model.
+In particular, the term $E_v \!=\! \frac{1}{2} \sum_i^N E_v^i$ is the geometrical energetic contribution given by the Vertex energy \cite{nagai2001dynamic,farhadifar2007influence,hufnagel2007mechanism,staple2010mechanics,hilgenfeldt2008physical,manning2010coaction,wang2012regional,chiou2012mechanical,fletcher2014vertex,bi2015density} $E_v^i \!=\!
+K_p (p_i -p_0)^2 + K_a (A_i -A_0)^2 $ in which $p_i$ and $A_i$ represent the perimeter and area of cell $i$, respectively; $K_p$, $K_a$ are constants depending on the specific cell type.
+The area modulus $K_a$ , determines how resistant a cell is to deviations from its preferred area.
 It penalizes deviations of the actual area of the cell from its target area $A_0$.
 The latter reflects the size that cells tend to maintain due to internal forces such as pressure, growth constraints, or packing density.
-Similarly, $K_p$ is the perimeter elasticity constant or perimeter modulus, which controls how resistant a cell is to changes in its perimeter with respect to its preferred perimeter $p_0$.
-Analogous to the preferred area $A_0$, the target perimeter reflects the cell’s preferred shape in terms of its perimeter and typically accounts for the contractility of the actomyosin network at the cell boundary.
-Without losing generality, one can set $K_p$, $K_a$, and $A_0$ to one, and keep $p_0$ as control parameters.
+Similarly, $K_p$ is the perimeter elasticity constant or perimeter modulus, which controls how resistant a cell is to changes in its perimeter..
+Analogous to $A_0$, $p_0$ reflects the cell’s preferred shape in terms of its perimeter and typically accounts for the contractility of the actomyosin network at the cell boundary.
+In the following, we set $K_p\!=\!K_a\!=\!A_0\!=\!1$ changing the shape parameter $s_0 \!\equiv\! p_0 / \sqrt{A_0}$ for tuning the typical cell elongation \cite{bi2015density,Bi2016,giavazzi2018flocking}.